Karlos Williams: Buffalo Bills

-Williams was drafted by the Buffalo Bills in the fifth round (155th overall) of the 2015 NFL Draft.
+Williams was drafted by the Buffalo Bills in the fifth round (155th overall) of the 2015 NFL draft.
 Just as his first carry in college was for a touchdown, Williams's first carry in the NFL was a 26-yard touchdown run for the Bills against the Indianapolis Colts.

 In Week 3 against the Miami Dolphins, Williams surpassed 100 yards rushing for the first time in his career.
 He ran for 110 yards and two touchdowns on just twelve carries, including a 41-yard scoring run.

 Williams missed three games after suffering a concussion against the New York Giants in Week 4.
 He returned in a Week 9 rematch against the Dolphins.

 On November 8, 2015, Williams ran for a career-high 2 touchdowns against the Miami Dolphins.

 In Buffalo's Week 10 win over the New York Jets, Williams tied a record held by former New England Patriots running back Robert Edwards by reaching the end zone in his sixth consecutive game to start his career.

 On August 20, 2016, Williams was released by the Bills after reportedly showing up to training camp out of shape and was later suspended four games for violating the NFL's substance abuse policy.

 Pittsburgh Steelers

-On October 11, 2016, Williams was signed to the Pittsburgh Steelers' practice squad.
-On November 23, 2016, Williams was suspended 10 games for violating the NFL's substance abuse policy.
+On October 11, 2016, Williams was signed to the practice squad of the Pittsburgh Steelers.
+On November 23, Williams was suspended 10 games for violating the NFL's substance abuse policy.
 He signed a reserve/future contract with the Steelers on January 24, 2017 after his suspension was lifted.
-He was released by the Steelers on March 9, 2017.
+He was released by the Steelers on March 9.

 On June 28, 2017, Williams was suspended for at least one year for violating the NFL Policy and Program for Substances of Abuse for a third time.
 He was reinstated from suspension on February 21, 2019.

 Toronto Argonauts

-Williams signed a futures contract for the 2020 CFL season with the Toronto Argonauts on November 15, 2019.
+Williams signed a futures contract with the Toronto Argonauts of the Canadian Football League on November 15, 2019.
 He signed a contract extension with the team on December 14, 2020.

 On April 27, 2021, Williams announced his retirement from professional football.